People

 Katrin Kauf

-Katrin is our lab manager and specialized study nurse working in a hybrid position coordinating tasks and jobs related to clinical studies (interventional trials) and lab work.
+Katrin is our lab administrator and specialized study nurse working in a hybrid position coordinating tasks and jobs related to clinical studies (interventional trials) and lab work.
 She has a wide range of lab and clinical experience and previously worked at the Max Planck Institute of Immunobiology in Freiburg and coordinated clinical work and patient care at a large dialysis center in Southern Germany.

 Katrin.Kauf@medma.uni-heidelberg.de